Wednesday, December 4th, 2019

 If you take extra steps to better waterproof your basement, your sump pump can last up to 10 years without extra maintenance.

 In short, waterproofing your basement can save you a fair chunk of change in the long run.
 The next time it rains, keep a keen eye out for any dampness in your basement.
-If you notice some of the initial signs – a damp wall, still water or strange smells – consider setting a date with your local contractor.
+If you notice some of the initial signs – a damp wall, still water or strange smells – consider setting a date with your local contractor for a free inspection and estimate.